 Each week we pass countless tourists looking at maps on street corners, unsure where they’ve been and where they are going next.
 Get some help!

-After breakfast start your first day with a free walking tour of Krakow Old Town and Krakow castle (Wawel).
+After breakfast start your first day with a free walking tour of Krakow Old Town and Wawel castle (Wawel).
 It is the best (and cheapest) way to familiarize yourself with the city and learn a few things.
 Krakow city tours aren’t boring history lessons.
 They’re fun and entertaining trips, guided by knowledgeable guides.
 They offer you valuable advice on the best things to do n Krakow, not to mention saving you a lot of time wandering aimlessly.

 Free walking tours are very popular around the world and the system is very simple.
 Join the tour for free.
 If you enjoy it, leave the guide whatever you think the tour was worth as a tip.
 A simple and affordable way to see any city.
 You only pay what you’re happy to.